Chinese business leaders call for more support for PNP businesses

 He also points out that the PNP escrow agreement has two components — the residency component and the business operational component — and says the success of the program can't be measured by looking at just one aspect.

 "Of the residency component, we've processed 277 returns or escrow agreements last year.
-Of that, 271 were residing here after a year," he said.
+Of that, 271 were residing here after a year," Aiken said.

 "So we're seeing positive growth in our retention component.
 We're continuing to work with them on their business component.
 It may not be achieving the economic starts that we'd envisioned initially, but they're here.
 I believe they want to be here.
 I believe they want to be successful."

-Aiken said they've processed 95 successful applicants so far returning their escrow deposit last year.
+They've processed 95 successful applicants so far returning their escrow deposit last year, Aiken said.

 "We're seeing very good economic growth here in our province.
 We're seeing population growth and I think that's attributed to immigration," he said.